 Today’s scripture causes some problems for a lot of people who see that the founders of America went against scripture by waging a war against their British masters.
 After all, it basically says that all authorities are placed there by the Lord and that anyone who goes against those authorities is going against God.
 That might make George Washington, John Adams and Thomas Jefferson and the rest look pretty bad if that’s true.
 And it would justify the criticism of a lot of people who say that America isn’t a Christian nation and never has been.

 But the truth is a bit different.
 The truth is that the colonists had problems with King George and the British Parliament, and they tried to resolve them through negotiation.
 And each time the response was silence, higher taxes or violent force (including the incident where, in 1770, British troops fired into an unarmed crowd in what’s now called the Boston Massacre).

-Because of these things, the colonists saw themselves as defending themselves against a tyranny that would had taken away their lives and liberty, and deprived them of happiness.
+Because of these things, the colonists saw themselves as defending their land and people against a tyranny that would have taken away their lives and liberty, and deprived them of happiness.
 (Which is why those things were placed up front in the Declaration of Independence.)
 Our founding fathers really weren’t attacking their authorities or trying to get away from government.
 Instead, they were looking to establish a government in this country that would fairly represent its people.

 Scripture quotations are from The Holy Bible, English Standard Version® (ESV®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.